 Here is where majority go wrong, especially those who do it themselves, whether in front of a mirror or not, the skills matters.
 Overstretching of the skin around the corners of the eyes is not advisable.
 Facial area is delicate and frequent discomfort directed to it can lead to loss of natural glow and untimely ageing.
 Brushes that are too sharp or rough also irritates the skin.
 Be gentle not to brush off the cornfield layer and expose the yourself to microbes.

 Makeup that stay on your face for long hours clog the skin pores.
 As a result, acne breakout occurs.
 Give enough time for sweat and oils that accumulate under the surface to find their way out.
 Do not go to bed with it.
 First, gently remove it and wash your face with mild soap.
 The skin regenerates and renews mostly at night.

 Brushes should be disinfected at least once every week.
 Keep them in warm water if you do not have the right disinfectants.
 Using dirt brushes increases the risk of infection.
 The eye particularly is highly vulnerable.
 Eyeliners, mascara and eyeshadowing exposes it to pathogens.
 Make sure you hands are clean be you touch your face.

-- Change of colour.
+- Loss of natural colour.
 Prolonged use of makeup tend to discolour the skin.
 Long time users develop patches and blemishes.
 Mouth lips that have been applied lipstick for quite a while also becomes darker afterwards.

-- Allergies.
+- Sensitivity problems.
 Some ingredients cause acne and other forms of allergic reactions.This is not applicable to all persons but only those who are affected by specific substances that are present in therein.

 - Eye infections.
 Some of them are invaded with bacteria if poorly kept.
 These microorganisms affects the eye.
 Chemicals that are exclusive for external use only can also indirectly interfere with the eye when accidentally splashed into the eye.